BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

         else
             select state for negative Y values

-as a result we end up doubling our ammount of game states.
+As a result, we end up doubling our number of game states.
 Going from 262144 to => 524288<br>
-which is still a managable amount of states.
+which is still a manageable number of states.

 Now we are ready to create a look-up table: